Car 'in the wrong colour': Kiwis list thousands of unwanted Christmas presents on Trade Me - NZ Herald

 Research commissioned by LayBuy has revealed close to half of New Zealanders are comfortable regifting or selling unwanted Christmas presents.

-Retail NZ chief executive Greg Harford said it's common to see an upswing in second-hand sales after Christmas Day.
+Retail NZ chief executive Greg Harford said it was common to see an upswing in second-hand sales after Christmas Day.

 "Part of the joy of shopping for a gift is thinking hard about what makes the perfect present for an individual," he said.